Honors

 GPAP Student Travel Grant

-Prospective candidates should email a maximum one-page statement of need, motivating the request for a student travel grant, to the GPAP Chair Nuno Loureiro with a copy to the Chair-Elect Matthew Kunz.
-The statement of need should include a brief description of the student’s research and how participation at DPP 2021 would benefit the student.
+The statement of need should include a brief description of the student’s research and how participation at the DPP meeting would benefit the student.
 The statement should thoroughly justify the student’s qualifications for a grant.

 • First Name and Family Name